saurabytes/MonarchMoneyTrendReport/README.md

 # Monarch Money Tweaks

-* Ability to Save and Restore Report Datasets (Save all settings on Reports page)
+* Ability to Save and Restore different Report Datasets (Save/Restore all settings on Reports page)

 * Ability to turn ON/OFF menu items.